braddmg/Metagenomics/README.md

 Pipeline for metagenomic analyses of water samples

 ## Quality control
-First step is to remove wuality control reads.
-For this we used fastp.
+The first step in metagenomic data analysis is to perform quality control on the raw reads.
+For this, we use [fastp](https://github.com/OpenGene/fastp), an efficient tool for quality filtering, trimming adapters, and generating quality reports.
 Asumming all your samples (in fastq.gz format) are in the same folder.
 ```bash
 for i in `ls -1 *_1.fastq.gz | sed 's/_1.fastq.gz//'`; do  fastp -i $i\_1.fastq.gz -I $i\_2.fastq.gz --detect_adapter_for_pe -o trimmed/$i\_1.fq.gz -O trimmed/$i\_2.fq.gz -h trimmed/$i\_fastq.html -e 25